 - Any contemporaneous notes that you took during conversations or meetings with your financial advisor.

 Ultimately, the more information you have in your possession, the better off you will be during the claims process.
-An experienced financial advisor attorney will be able to review these documents.
+An experienced investor rights attorney will be able to review these documents.
 With this information in hand, your attorney can determine what specific legal options are available to you and what you need to do to file a lawsuit or a legal claim to get your money back.

 Review Your Customer Agreement With Your Financial Advisor